delta-leonis/zosma/README.md

 ## How to use

-In order to use `zosma-core` clone this repository:
+In order to use `zosma` clone this repository:

 ```
-  git clone git@gitlab.com:smallsizeholland/server/core.git
+  git clone git@github.com:delta-leonis/zosma.git
 ```

-## documentation
+## Documentation

 The javadoc for the current code on `master` can be found on https://delta-leonis.github.io/zosma/